 Knowing why employees commit time fraud can help you figure out the right way to tackle the situation.
 But it’s best to prevent time fraud from happening by using a strict time clock system that makes recording inaccurate hours impossible.

 Time clock theft

-For example, Jess's shift starts from 8 am to 12 pm.
-She arrives at 8:15 and leaves at 11:30, while still putting down 8 to 12 in her timesheet.
-15 or 30 minutes might not be a big number, but it will cost you a lot in the long run.
+For example, Doe’s shift starts from 8 am to 12 pm.
+She arrives at 8:15 and leaves at 11:30, while still writing down 8 to 12 in her timesheet.
+15 or 30 minutes might not be a big number, but it adds up over time.

-Buddy punching is when an employee clocks in and clocks out with the help of other employees (buddies).
+Buddy punching happens when an employee clocks in and clocks out for their coworker.

 For example, Don works at 9 am, but he’s running late.
-Then he asks Deena to clock him in at 9 even though he arrives 30 minutes late.
+Then he asks Deena—a coworker—to clock him in at 9 (even though he arrives 30 minutes late).
 Don then leaves work at 4:30 and asks Deena to clock him out at 5.
-Okay, we don't understand Deena, either.
-But if Don does this every day, he's stealing over 20 hours every month and 262 hours every year.

 Swipe card excuses

-Employees may use many excuses regarding their swipe cards to get away with time theft.
-Be careful if you’re hearing too much of “I forgot/lost my swipe card”, or "The time clock didn’t take my swipe card”.
+Employees may use many excuses regarding their swipe cards so they can record worked hours manually (and incorrectly, probably).
+Be careful if you’re hearing too much of “I forgot/lost my swipe card”, or “the time clock didn’t take my swipe card”.

-For example, the standard lunch break at Carl’s company is 1 hour, but he always takes a 2-hour lunch break.
-He still records his timesheet as if he's only taken a 1-hour break.
+For example, the standard lunch break at Carl’s company is 1 hour, but he always takes a 2-hour lunch break and still records a 1-hour break in his timesheet.

 This happens when employees browse the Internet for irrelevant purposes such as online shopping, scrolling through social media, playing games, reading newspapers, working on their side hustles, etc.